 In general, if you are a permanent resident or citizen of a country, then you can buy our insurance, even if you are travelling in another country.

 If you have further questions please feel free to send through an email to our customer service team:

-Happy travels! about 6 years ago
+Happy travels! over 6 years ago

 Not a stupid question at all.

 If you've been living and/or working in Korea for the past 3 years with a proper document such as Employment Pass or Work Permit or PR status, then your Country of Residence should be Korea.
 You're legally a resident there with a recognized/approved status/document.
 Korea is where you currently reside, spend most of the year in and to be repatriated to in the event of emergency and/or medical assistance.
-Since you live there, you should/must have a residential address, thus in this case, it should be Korea. about 6 years ago
+Since you live there, you should/must have a residential address, thus in this case, it should be Korea. over 6 years ago